We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Notice how it appears to break in two down the middle.
 It continues this aesthetic around the whole piece.

 There are also designs where the band only slopes upward as it approaches the center diamond.
 It’s called a partial knife edge because it only divides the ring in two at the front.

 Knife edge rings aren’t the most common type of shank, but they’re one of my favorites.

-In fact, I chose this 2mm knife edge ring for my wife’s engagement ring.
+In fact, I chose a 2mm knife edge ring for my wife’s engagement ring.

 The sharp edge running around the outer part of the ring gives it a sense of elegance as it holds a solitaire, round-cut diamond.

 The first knife edge ring was developed by Tiffany & Co. to form its famous Tiffany setting.
 Today, it’s used across a variety of jewelry from engagement and wedding rings to everyday pieces without gemstones.

-One of the most attractive features of knife edge rings is versatility.
+One of the most attractive qualities of knife edge rings is versatility.
 Because of the unorthodox angles the two sloped sides create, there’s room to play with different styles.